-Department of Rehabilitation and Correction Main Operating Appropriations Bill H.B.
-110 Executive As Passed By House As Reported By Senate Finance DRCCD20 Sealed records and certificate of qualification for emplo pyment R.C.
-2953.25, 2953.31, 2953.33 No provision.
-No provision.
-Specifies that, if a criminal record is sealed, all of the following apply with regard to a certificate of qualification for employment (CQE): (1) No provision.
-(1) No provision.
-(1) When a criminal record is sealed, records related to a CQE are also sealed.
+Department of Rehabilitation and Correction Main Operating Appropriations Bil H.B.
+110 Executive As Passed By House As Passed By Senate As Reported By Conference Committee (2) No provision.
 (2) No provision.
-(2) No provision.
 (2) When submitting a petition for a CQE, an individual does not have to include or disclose information contained in a sealed record.
+(2) Same as the Senate.
+3) No provision.
 (3) No provision.
-(3) No provision.
 (3) When considering a petition for a CQE, a court is prohibited from reviewing information contained in a sealed record.
+(3) Same as the Senate.
+4) No provision.
 (4) No provision.
-(4) No provision.
 (4) In any petition for a CQE, an individual may not be questioned about information contained in a sealed record.
+(4) Same as the Senate.
 Fiscal effect: Minimal.
-DRCCD5 Adult Parole Authority - grant of administrative release 2 R.C.
+Fiscal effect: Same as the Senate.
+DRCCD5 Adult Parole Authority - grant of admi nistrative release R.C.
 2967.17 R.C.
 2967.17 R.C.
-2967.17 (1) Expands the existing provision that allows the Adult Parole Authority (APA) to grant an administrative release to certain offenders in specified circumstances and under specified conditions to also allow the Authority to grant an administrative release under the specified conditions to a "releasee" serving another felony sentence in a prison or taken into custody by the U.S. Department of Justice and deported from the U.S. (1) Same as the Executive.
-(1) Same as the House.
-(2) Defines "releasee" as an inmate who has been released from confinement at the expiration of a prison term under a (2) Same as the Executive.
-(2) Same as the House.
+2967.17 R.C.
+2967.17 (1) Expands the existing provision that allows the Adult Parole Authority (APA) to grant an administrative release to certain offenders in specified circumstances and under specified conditions to also allow the Authority to grant an administrative release under the specified conditions to a 'releasee' serving another felony sentence in a prison or taken into custody by the U.S. Department of Justice and deported from the U.S. (1) Same as the Executive.
+(1) Same as the Executive.
+(1) Same as the Executive.
+(2) Defines "releasee" as an inmate who has been released from confinement at the expiration of a prison term under a period of post-release control that includes one or more post-release control sanctions.
+(2) Same as the Executive.
+(2) Same as the Executive.
+(2) Same as the Executive.